10 Quick routines to get the day off to a good start

 Physiologically we need to feel nature close to us and to be outside.
 Unfortunately, due to daily life, work and the will to "hurry up", we often sit and shut ourselves away...
 We need to focus more resourcing!
 Why not wake your body up and energize it while getting some fresh air?
 Here’s an idea, park up your car a little further away, take your earphones and take 5 minutes for yourself.

-The coach's opinion - Routine is the best ally for happiness
+Editor's opinion - Routine is the best ally for happiness

 The morning is often perceived as a time to hurry, yet we all have time, but use it poorly.
 This is what American psychologist Jo Hemmings says: 'Instead of spending 18 minutes hitting the snooze button that ends up making us tired and groggy, we might as well use this time to try this routine and start our day well.'